tiby312/dinotree_report/rebalance_and_query_report.md

 Some observations:
 * The cost of rebalancing the first level is the most erratic.
 * The load goes from the top levels to the bottom levels as the bots spread out more.
 * The load on the first few levels is not high unless the bots are clumped up.
+Its acting like a sponge.
+The levels down the tree you go, the more even it gets.

 ![chart](./graphs/level_analysis_theory_rebal.png)
 ![chart](./graphs/level_analysis_theory_query.png)